Dharma-09/Mozart/README.md

 ## Instructions
 1. This web application only can perform on Rinkeby Test Network.
-2. You can take test Ether from this link!
+2. You can take a test Ether from this link!
 [RinkeBy](https://rinkebyfaucet.com/)

 ## Need help?